drivechain-project/drivechain.info/faq/index.md

 ## 0. Five Common Misconceptions

-Here I highlight four big hangups that people seem to have over and over.
+Here I highlight five big hangups that people seem to have over and over.

 ### i.
 "51% hashrate can steal BTC" ### {#i}